Bankruptcy & Family Law in Australia

 Property Settlement Outcomes

 If the bankruptcy occurs after property settlement proceedings have begun but before an agreement or final order is made, the court can make orders about property.
-It must consider the usual matters under s 79 and 90SM of the Family Law Act.
+It must consider the usual matters under s 79 and 90SM of the FLA.
 It will weigh up the spouses’ contributions and their current and future circumstances.
 Of particular relevance will be:

-- Whether there was financial or economic abuse
+• Whether there was family violence, including financial or economic abuse.

-- Whether the debts amount to material wastage
+• Whether the incurring of the debts amounts to material wastage.

 Creditors’ Claims

-If the bankrupt spouse transferred assets (like property) to the non-bankrupt spouse before applying for bankruptcy with the intention to defeat creditors, the bankruptcy trustee can take action to set aside that transfer.
-There are options under the Bankruptcy Act and the Family Law Act.
+If the bankrupt spouse transferred property to the non-bankrupt spouse before applying for bankruptcy with the intention to defeat the claims of creditors, the bankruptcy trustee can take action to set aside that transfer.
+There are options under the Bankruptcy Act and the FLA.

 Costs & Disputes